Kreppa1/SC-Saver/README.md

 This script simply checks for the task you selected, and will crash your windows device as soon as this task has been found running in the background.

-So be carefull, to check if your selected task is running at the moment already.